 No. Metal derivatives are not currently subject to the mandatory clearing obligations under EMIR.
 As such, there is no requirement for EEA regulated firms to clear these instruments through EEA (or equivalent third country) clearing houses.

 Therefore, in order to ensure continuity of services provision, EEA firms must be able to benefit from transitional arrangements that the UK regulatory authorities unilaterally put in place, have separate FCA authorisation or be able to rely on an exemption.
 For example, the FCA have introduced a Temporary Permissions Regime (TPR) to allow firms to continue providing services into the UK whilst seeking full UK authorisation, if required.
 The TPR covers both pre-existing business and any new business entered into during the TPR.

 The passporting provisions under (EU) MiFID II no longer benefit UK authorised firms.
 Whilst the UK and the EU have agreed a mutual cooperation agreement, this does not include terms governing the cross-border provision of financial services.
 The EU and UK have agreed to conclude such terms during the first quarter of 2021.
 Therefore, in order to ensure continuity of services provision, UK-based firms with EEA clients should consider how they will continue accessing these clients.

-the type of investment activity being provided and
+- the type of investment activity being provided and

-(iii) Considering the relevance of “reverse solicitation” to its services.
+- Considering the relevance of “reverse solicitation” to its services.

 It is also worth noting that the designation of the LME’s contracts as ETD or OTC (see question 10 below) could also be relevant to EEA clients as it could impact their regulatory capital obligations or their designation as NFC-/NFC+ for EMIR purposes.

 Therefore an EEA-based firm which previously relied on a MiFID II passport, and which is not authorised by the FCA or reliant on any temporary permissions regime, may be required to provide the LME with a legal memorandum of advice explaining the basis on which it is able to trade on the LME without breaching the UK regulatory regime.
-Such a basis may include the reliance on an exemption under the UK’s Regulated Activities Order, for example the exemption applicable to entities that do not have a UK presence and which undertake regulated activities “with or through” a UK regulated firm.
+Such a basis may include the reliance on an exemption under the UK’s Regulated Activities Order, for example the exemption applicable to entities that do not have a UK presence, and which undertake regulated activities “with or through” a UK regulated firm.

-The LME Clear Rules mandate that Members maintain all regulatory authorisations in all jurisdictions for which they are required.
+The LME Clear Rules mandate that members maintain all regulatory authorisations in all jurisdictions for which they are required.

-Additional requirements apply in relation to General Clearing Members, who are required by the LME Clear Rules to be regulated (either in the EEA or in another country deemed acceptable) and not
+Additional requirements apply in relation to general clearing members, who are required by the LME Clear Rules to be regulated (either in the EEA or in another country deemed acceptable) and not

-prohibited from being a General Clearing Member by the laws and regulations that apply to them.
+prohibited from being a general clearing member by the laws and regulations that apply to them.

-Generally, Clearing Members must be either:
+Generally, clearing members must be either:

-a credit institution or investment firm as defined in UK/EU legislation (or the equivalent in a nonEU/non-UK country), or;
+- a credit institution or investment firm as defined in UK/EU legislation (or the equivalent in a non-EU/non-UK country), or

 - permitted to carry on regulated financial services activities in the UK under UK law.
 This could be either because they are authorised by the UK authorities, or because an exemption applies.

 Members carrying on activities in the UK from the EEA will need to review the basis on which they do this.
 Members relying on passporting rights will need to ensure that they are able to lawfully continue their activities in the UK.

 The classification of LME contracts as OTC may introduce additional regulatory obligations for EEA counterparties and UK counterparties trading with EEA counterparties.
 These may include additional reporting obligations and could contribute to the mandatory clearing threshold for entities currently designated as NFC-.